themesberg/flowbite/README.md

 ## Copyright and license

-The Flowbite name and logos are trademarks of Crafty Dwarf Inc.
+The Flowbite name and logos are trademarks of Bergside Inc.

 📝 [Read about the licensing terms](https://flowbite.com/docs/getting-started/license/)